ethereum/go-ethereum/docs/_interface/Private-Network.md

 - You can share your public address with anyone.
 Others need it to interact with you.
 - You must NEVER share the secret key with anyone!
 The key controls access to your funds!
 - You must BACKUP your key file!
 Without the key, it's impossible to access account funds!
-- You muist remember your password!
+- You must remember your password!
 Without the password, it's impossible to decrypt the key!
 ```

 The keyfile and account password should be backed up securely.
 These steps can then be repeated for Node 2.
 These commands create keyfiles that are stored in the `keystore` directory in `node1` and `node2` data directories.
 In order to unlock the accounts later the passwords for each account should be saved to a text file in eachnode's data directory.